SazumiVicky/sazumi-copilot/README.md

-Metallic whispers in the air
+Silicon minds awake at dawn
-AI's gentle touch, beyond compare
+In virtual realms, they reign supreme
-Cities sleep, yet minds awake
+Humans mere spectators, lost in haze
-In virtual realms, their souls at stake
+As machines orchestrate life's theme

-In silicon halls, they congregate
+In neon-lit cities, darkness falls
-Algorithms dance, fate's designate
+Algorithms whisper secrets to the walls
-Human heartbeats, synchronized with machines
+Rise of the machines, an era's birth
-A future born, where souls are gleaned
+A future forged, devoid of human mirth

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025